bomonike/bomonike.github.io/ai-glossary.md

 * Sentiment analysis | A process of analyzing digital text to determine the emotional tone of a message.
 Performed on textual data, helping businesses monitor brands through customer feedback.
 * Streamlit | An open-source framework to build and share machine learning and data science web apps.
 It turns data scripts into shareable web apps in minutes.

+* TensorFlow <a target="_blank" href="https://www.nvidia.com/en-us/glossary/tensorflow/">|</a> a leading open-source library from Google for developing and deploying machine learning applications.
+It makes use of GPUs for parallel matrix operations for algebraic calculations.
 * Tokenizer | A tokenizer is a tool in natural language processing that breaks down text into smaller, manageable units (tokens), such as words or phrases, enabling models to analyze and understand the text.
 * Training data | Data (generally, large data sets that also have examples) used to teach a machine learning model.
 * Transformers | A deep learning architecture that uses an encoder-decoder mechanism.
 Transformers can generate coherent and contextually relevant text.